Cardiac Arrest in Healthy, Young Athletes

 - Family history of heart conditions such as cardiomyopathy

 During the physical exam, the doctor will also listen to the heart to check for a murmur, take a pulse rate and blood pressure reading, and look for other signs such as abnormal pulses or shortness of breath.
-In addition to these preparticipation screenings, schools, colleges, and professional teams should have personnel trained in CPR and have a defibrillator nearby in case of an emergency.
+An electrocardiogram may be done.
+In addition to these preparticipation screenings, schools, colleges, and professional teams should have personnel trained in cardiopulmonary resuscitation (CPR) and have a defibrillator nearby in case of an emergency.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.